garrandall/popular-music-data/tracks/dream-dinah-washington.md

 Darn that one track, mind of mine
 It can't understand that you don't care
-Just to change the mood i'm in
+Just to change the mood I'm in
-Lord i'd welcome a nice old, nightmare
+Lord I'd welcome a nice old, nightmare

 Darn that dream, and bless it too
 Without that dream, I never would have you